Lesterpaintstheworld/terminal-velocity/research/redaction_agent_config.md

 ### Economic Data Identification Patterns
 - Identify terms related to economic frameworks, such as "UBC", "resource allocation", "decentralized transactions", "AI-generated content", and "user interactions with AI".
 - Implement regex patterns to capture variations of these terms in different contexts.
+- Implement regex patterns to capture variations of these terms in different contexts.

 ### Decision Framework Updates
 - Include compliance checks for economic data in the redaction process, ensuring that sensitive economic terms, including new identifiers from the UBC framework, are flagged for review.